cablelabs/order/documentation/order-status-and-notification-api.md

     "buyerPurchaseOrderNumber": "PO14432",
     "buyerOrderVersion": "04",
     "notificationType": "STATUS_UADATE",
+    "notificationVersion": "02",
     "projectId": "Costco0954",
     "requestedCompletionDate": "2016-10-11T17:20+01:00",
     "orderStatus": "PENDING",
+    "sellerOrderContact": {
+      "objectType": "contact",
+      "name": "Janis Freewheel",
+      "telephoneNumber": "+1868-334-0565"
+    },
     "expectedCompletionDate": "2016-11-02",
     "orderMessages": [
       {
         "code": "PRD045",
-        "description": "Invalid Pricing Term.",
+        "field": "Pricing Term.",
         "MessageInformation": "The pricing term specified 'dog' is not valid.
 A pricing term of 12 months has been used.
-If a different pricing term is desired, submit a new order version.", "severity": "WARNING",
+If a different pricing term is desired, submit a new order version.", "severity": "INFORMATION",
         "orderItemReference": "01",
         "correctionRequired": false
       },
       {
         "code": "PRD16",
+        "field": "Product Specification",
-        "description": "The product specified 'Super UNI II' does not exist.
+        "MessageInformation": "The product specified 'Super UNI II' does not exist.
 Correct the product and submit a new order version.
-This order will be automatically cancelled in 45 days if a new order version is not received", "MessageInformation": "Awaiting contractor confirmation for inside wiring to customer location.", "severity": "ERROR",
+This order will be automatically cancelled in 45 days if a new order version is not received", "severity": "ERROR",
         "orderItemReference": "02",
         "correctionRequired": true
       }
     ],
-    "correctiveOrderExpected": true
+    "correctionOrderExpected": true,
+    "correctionOrderDueDate": "2016-11-02"
 }
 ```